VS-LIU/1800_202310_DTC-01/README.md

-├── index.html                # landing HTML file, this is what users see when you come to url ├── login.html                # login and signup page ├── main.html                 # landing page after user login ├── README.md                 # README for this project
+├── index.html                # landing HTML file, this is what users see when you come to url ├── login.html                # login and signup page ├── main.html                 # landing page after user login ├── template.html             # page for template components
+├── README.md                 # README for this project
 │
 It has the following subfolders and files:
 │
-├── .git                      # Folder for git repo ├── images                    # Folder for images
+├── .git                      # Folder for git repo
+│
+├── alertsnews
+│   ├── alertsandnews.html    # Page to view all articles
+│   └── article.html          # Page to view an article
+│
+├── communityboard
+│   ├── alertsandnews.html    # Page to view all articles
+│   └── article.html          # Page to view an article
+│
+├── images                    # Folder for images
 │   ├── footer                # Folder for footer images
 │   └── (39) image files
+│
+├── maps
+│   └── map.html              # Page to use maps widget
 │
 ├── partials                  # Folder for templates to be used across our pages │   └── footer.html           # Template for app's footer bar